gormanm/mmtests/README.md

 * `NUMNODES`:
 	Number of NUMA nodes.

-Taking advantage of this knowledge about the characteristics of the platform the configuration of the benchmarks can be refined.
+Benchmark configurations can then be refined, by taking advantage of the knowledge of the platform characteristics.

 For an example check [config-workload-stream-omp-llcs](https://github.com/gormanm/mmtests/blob/master/configs/config-workload-stream-omp-llcs), where this is done: `STREAM_THREADS=$NUMLLCS`.
 Or